In 1999, Butler Lampson gave a talk about the past and future of “computer systems research”. Here are his opinions from 1999 on “what worked”.

 In retrospect, the reason RISC chips looked so good in the 80s was that you could fit a complete high-performance RISC microprocessor onto a single chip, which wasn’t true of x86 chips at the time.
 But as we got more transistors, this mattered less.

 It’s possible to nitpick RISC being a no by saying that modern processors translate x86 ops into RISC micro-ops internally, but if you listened to talk at the time, people thought that having an external RISC ISA would be so much lower overhead that RISC would win, which has clearly not happened.
 Moreover, modern chips also do micro-op fusion in order to fuse operations into decidedly un-RISC-y operations.
 A clean RISC ISA is a beautiful thing.
-I sometimes re-read Dick Sites’s explanation of the Alpha design just to admire it, but it turns out beauty isn’t really critical for an ISA.
+I sometimes re-read Dick Sites’s explanation of the Alpha design just to admire it, but it turns out beauty isn’t really critical for the commercial success of an ISA.

 This is a huge Yes now.
 Every language that’s become successful since 1999 has GC and is designed for all normal users to use it to manage all memory.
 In five years, Rust or D might make that last sentence untrue, but even if that happens, GC will still be in the yes category.